Tyler Bate: New Catch Republic; Los Americanos (2024–present)

-On the 4 August 2025 episode of Raw, during the match between Dominik Mysterio and Dragon Lee, a fourth El Grande Americano debuted and cost Lee the match.
-It was later revealed that Bate was the one portraying El Grande Americano (IV).
-On the 22 September episode of Raw, the three El Grande Americano characters portrayed by Ludwig Kaiser, Dunne and Bate were referred to as Rayo and Bravo, respectively as part of the Los Americanos stable.
+On the 4 August 2025 episode of Raw, during the match between Dominik Mysterio and Dragon Lee, Bate and Dunne appeared as a decoy versions of El Grande Americano and cost Lee the match.
+On the 22 September episode of Raw, Bate and Dunne were given the names Bravo Americano and Rayo Americano, respectively as part of the Los Americanos stable.

 Professional wrestling style

 Bate, despite his small stature, is renowned for his strength and power moves, often performing multiple delayed deadlift suplexes including bridging belly-to-back, bridging German and exploder variations.
 He has also been known to utilise an airplane spin and giant swing - occasionally on multiple opponents at the same time.
 This has earned him the nickname the Big Strong Boi.
 His finishing maneuver is a sitout double underhook powerbomb called the Tyler Driver '97.

 Personal life

-Like his British Strong Style teammates Peter England (Pete Dunne/Butch) and Benjamin Webb (Trent Seven), Bate became a vegan after watching the 2014 documentary Cowspiracy.
+Like his British Strong Style teammates Peter England (Pete Dunne) and Benjamin Webb (Trent Seven), Bate became a vegan after watching the 2014 documentary Cowspiracy.

-Bate previously dated New Zealand-Australian professional wrestler Toni Rossall (best known as Toni Storm) on and off between 2016 and 2019.
-He is currently in a relationship with American professional wrestler and fellow WWE talent Calyx Hampton, who currently performs under the ring name Sol Ruca.